(Scriptures quoted are from the English Standard Version, unless noted otherwise. First published March, 2021)

 Well, that was nice of God to leave mankind with such a helpful “story”, but surely, as far as scientific reality is concerned, it doesn’t measure up.
 So we may think.
 However, the six-day Creation story is not as irrational, from a scientific point of view, as one may think.
 On a superficial level, the Genesis 1 account may appear to be nothing more than a nice little “story” with no great meaning in our present scientific age.

-But to those who look deeper, it becomes the only viable explanation for the awesome mystery of the origin of the natural world, the environment we live in.
+But to those who look deeper, Genesis becomes a surprisingly sensible explanation for the awesome mystery of the origin of the natural world, the environment we live in.
 And this deeper scientific meaning is coming to light more and more nowadays through the revelations of modern science.

 Perhaps it is not terribly important whether or not this knowledge about Creation is widely understood.
 Christ saved the deeper meaning of many of His sayings for those who wanted to follow Him closely.
 He didn’t want others to be enlightened, perhaps because He knew they could not handle it, might fall into despair, react negatively, even raise persecution.
 But certainly, for those who wish to follow closely the Light of Truth, it is helpful for them to have a full understanding about these matters that are timely for this day and age.